lambdaclass/era_vm/docs/zksync-era-integration.md

 ## Final comment

-This document provides an overview of the `era_vm` integration within the zk-stack, focusing on the bootloader, oand perator, and how their interactions impact the VM's design and architecture.
+This document provides an overview of the `era_vm` integration within the zk-stack, focusing on the Bootloader, and operator, and how their interactions impact the VM's design and architecture.
 In the explanation many details of the bootloader and operator were left behind, we only picked the parts that mostly involved and impacted the `era_vm` design.